Overview and key facts

-Montgomery County has a collection of tools and policies that help produce and preserve affordable housing in Montgomery County.
-This page explores the various terms, policies, and programs that involve building and preserving affordable housing in Montgomery County.
+Montgomery County has a collection of tools and policies that help produce and preserve affordable housing.
+This page provides more details on the terms, policies, and programs that involve building and preserving affordable housing in Montgomery County.
+While the Planning Department does not administer housing programs directly, it plays a key role in analyzing housing needs, shaping policy, and collaborating with developers and county agencies to advance affordable housing goals.

 Key terms

-- Area Median Income (AMI): Each year, HUD calculates the area median income (AMI) for every geographic region in the country by using data from the US Census based American Community Survey.
-The area median income is the midpoint of a region’s income distribution, meaning that half of households in a region earn more than the median and half earn less than the median.
-You can find the Area Median Income using this query tool from HUD.
+- Area Median Income (AMI): Each year, the U.S. Department of Housing and Urban Development (HUD) calculates the Area Median Income (AMI) for every region using data from the American Community Survey.
+AMI is the middle point of household incomes in a region, half of households earn more, and half earn less.
+AMI is used to determine who qualifies for affordable housing programs and how much they pay.
+You can find the current AMI using this query tool by HUD.

 Key local housing policies, programs and funding mechanisms